nirvik34/celnova/README.md

 2. Click the "Download" button (you need a Kaggle account).
 3. Extract the downloaded files and place the contents in the `data/` directory of this project.

 > **Note:** The `data/` folder is excluded from version control and will not be uploaded to GitHub.
-Each user must download the dataset manually.
+Download the dataset manually.

 ## Project Structure
 - `model/` - Model architecture and saved models